abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Writing forces sharper understanding.md

     > Writing notes and sorting them into the slip-box is nothing other than an attempt to understand the wider meaning of something.
 The slip-box forces us to ask numerous elaborating questions: What does it mean?
 How does it connect to … ?
 What is the difference between … ?
 What is it similar to?
     >
-- Barbara Tuchmann, quoted in [The Independent Scholars Handbook - Richard Gross](The%20Independent%20Scholars%20Handbook%20-%20Richard%20Gross.md):
+- Barbara Tuchmann, quoted in [[The Independent Scholars Handbook - Richard Gross]]:

     > “I do all my own research,” she said, “though reviewers have speculated that I must have a band of hirelings.
 I like to be led by a footnote onto something I never thought of.
 I rarely photocopy research materials be- cause, for me, note-taking is learning, distilling.
 That’s the whole essence of the business, In taking notes, you have to discard what you don’t need.
 If you photocopy it, you haven’t chewed it.”
     >